 Do I Need a Wick Trimmer to Trim the Candle Wick?

 A wick trimmer is a long scissor-like device specifically designed to trim candle wicks.
-They are typically long to accommodate the depth of a candle jar.
+It’s the perfect complementary accessory to any candle set.
+Wick trimmers are typically long to accommodate the depth of a candle jar.
 As your candle wax gets lower, the deeper you’ll need to reach to trim the wick.

 You don’t necessarily need a wick trimmer to trim your wick.
 But it helps maintain the candle wick when the wick starts deeper in the jar.

 You can also use nail clippers or your fingertips to remove the excess wick.
 Never touch a candle wick right after it’s been extinguished.
 You may use your fingertips once the candle has cooled, preferably before the next burn.

 It’s normal to trim the wick to maintain a healthy flame height throughout the life of your candle.
 So tip one: always trim your wicks.
 Tip two: remember tip one.